mesg-foundation/engine/docs/api/core.md

 #### StartServiceReply
-`StartService` API doesn't return any data.
+Reply of `StartService` API doesn't contain any data.